 During the holidays, locals enjoy baking Biscochitos, a popular New Mexican Christmas cookie (recipe below).
 To help celebrate the season, Kelly Rael, bartender at La Fonda on the Plaza, created the Biscochito Martini (recipe also below).

-Scents and Touches of Santa Fe
+Scents and Touches of Santa Fe at the Holidays

 As soon as I arrived, I could distinctly smell something almost sweet and earthy in the air.
 I dismissed it, thinking the smell would soon fade yet every morning I would wake up and either go for a morning run or grab coffee at a nearby local coffee shop and that earthy smell was still there, lingering every so sweetly.
 One day I happened to mention the smell to a local and she said it’s the native Piñon trees and the nuts that I was inhaling like a crazy puppy in heat.
 I wish I could bottle that smell.
 It does not smell anything like that in Chicago and everytime I would open the bag of coffee beans I brought home with me, I would pause, take a deep breath to inhale the decadent scent , grind my beans and savor each and every sip of that coffee.
 I think I cried a little inside when I drank my last cup from that bag and cursed myself for not buying more.
 Which reminds me I should order some right now so I can re-live that feeling.